 Cohen's new book is Last Call at the Hotel Imperial: The Reporters Who Took on a World at War (Random House and William Collins, 2022).
 It won the Mark Lynton History Prize (Nieman Foundation/Columbia School of Journalism), the Goldsmith Prize (Shorenstein Center/Harvard Kennedy School) and the Ralph Waldo Emerson Prize (Phi Beta Kappa).
 It was named a best book of the year by the New Yorker, NPR, Vanity Fair, BookPage and Booklist.

 Cohen's first book, The War Come Home: Disabled Veterans in Britain and Germany, 1914-1939, was published by the University of California in 2001, and awarded the Social Science History Association's Allan Sharlin Prize.
 Her second book, Household Gods: The British and their Possessions, was published by Yale University Press in 2006; it won the American Historical Association's Forkosch Prize for the best book on Britain after 1485 and was the co-winner of the North American Conference on British Studies' Albion prize for the best book on Britain after 1800.
 Her third book, Family Secrets, was published in 2013 by Viking Penguin in the UK and by Oxford University Press in the US.
-It was awarded the American Historical Association's Forkosch Prize for the best book on Britain after 1485 and the North American Conference on British Studies' Stansky prize for the best book on Britain after 1800, and was the subject of a roundtable in History Workshop Journal.
+It was awarded the American Historical Association's Forkosch Prize for the best book on Britain after 1485 and the North American Conference on British Studies' Stansky prize for the best book on Britain after 1800 and was the subject of a roundtable in History Workshop Journal.
 The Sunday Times (London), the Spectator, and the Times Literary Supplement also named Family Secrets a book of the year.

-Director (2015-16), Graduate Cluster in British Studies
+Faculty Affiliate and Former Director, Graduate Cluster in British Studies

 Faculty Affiliate, The Buffett Institute.